CLICK A NAME below to learn more about our team…

 Kim Hale - Vice President

 Kim has been working as a physical therapist at Mercy Branson Therapy Services for over 14 years and currently is the Clinical Coordinator for Mercy Branson Therapy Services.
 She is an orthopedic physical therapist with specialty in Dance and Performing Arts Medicine providing rehabilitation to dancers and performing artists working professionally in Branson.
 She has a Masters Degree in Physical Therapy and a Bachelor of Arts in Human Biology.
 She also serves on the board of Tri-Lakes Community Theatre (TLC ) as Vice-President.

 She has co-produced “Hello Dolly” and the Gala Celebration for TLC.
 She organized and collaborated with Forsyth High School administrators for the induction of the Forsyth International Thespian Society chapter and currently serves as Booster Club President.
 In addition, she has served as production manager for the productions of “The Sound of Music”, “Bye Bye Birdie” and “Thoroughly Modern Millie” for the Forsyth High School.
 She is passionate about continuing to bring awareness to the importance of arts education to the youth in the Tri-Lakes area.

-Denise Jones - Chief Financial Officer
+Patty Slicer - Chief Financial Officer

 BRAC Chief Financial Officer